meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 ### Your Rights
 - You retain complete ownership of images and personal data stored locally
-- You grant us a limited license to process your email for account management
+- You grant us a limited license to process your email and subscription data for account management
 - You may delete your local content and account at any time
 - Your usage rights are limited to personal, non-commercial use
 - You control all locally stored data through device-based management